mr4tt/mr4tt/README.md

 ### Hello!

-I'm a UX/UI designer at UC San Diego.
+I'm a UX/UI designer at UC San Diego with interests in cybersecurity/DevOps :)

 <!--
 **mr4tt/mr4tt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.